-So someone aiming for 10,000 steps a day – about 1.5 hours of walking daily – could lower their systolic blood pressure by 2.25 points.
-A great result, but be sure to consult your doctor with any ideas about managing your blood pressure.
+So someone aiming for 10,000 steps a day—about 1.5 hours of walking daily—could lower their systolic blood pressure by 2.25 points.
+A great result, but be sure to consult your doctor first with ideas about managing your blood pressure.

 Your doctor may have also explained to you about the three main types of cholesterol: triglycerides, HDL and LDL.
 According to The Cleveland Clinic, walking at a solid pace most days of the week will help increase the body’s production of good cholesterol (HDL) and lower the body’s absorption of triglycerides.
 Lowering bad cholesterol (LDL) isn’t generally affected by exercise, and requires a healthy diet and weight loss.